The Nighthawk 5G M7 Portable WiFi Hotspot with eSIM (model MH7150), unveiled on November 17, 2025, is NETGEAR’s latest mobile router.

 | 5G Technology | 5G Sub6 NSA/SA (3CC) | Sub6(6CC)/300MHz, NR-CA | Sub 6 and mmWave(9xCA) |

-| 4G Speed (up to) | 2GBps | ||
+| 4G Speed (up to) | 2Gbps | ||

 | 4G Technology | 4G LTE CAT20 (7CC) | CAT 20 LTE A(5xCA) | |

-| Wi-Fi Bandwidth | Dual-band BE3600 | Tri-band BE5600 (only the 5GHz or 6GHz can work at a time) | Tri-band Wi-Fi 6E AXE3600 (only the 5GHz or 6GHz can work at a time) |
+| Wi-Fi Bandwidth | Dual-band BE3600 (5GHz-only by default) | Tri-band BE5600 (only the 5GHz or 6GHz can work at a time) | Tri-band Wi-Fi 6E AXE3600 (only the 5GHz or 6GHz can work at a time) |

 | Wi-Fi Security | WPA, WPA2, WPA3 | ||